 Example: Optimal Auctions for Beta Distributions

-This example considers the case of 2 items and a single additive buyer whose values are distributed independently according to Beta distributions.
+This example considers the problem of selling of 2 items to a single additive buyer whose values for the items are distributed independently according to Beta distributions.
 Note that in the special case with Beta(1,1), the value for each item is distributed uniformly in [0,1].

 The figure shows how the framework in the papers "Mechanism Design via Optimal Transport" and "Strong Duality for a Multiple-Good Monopolist" can be applied to compute the optimal mechanism that maximizes the seller's expected revenue: